GurtajK/CS_10_Final_Project/README.md

-The game consists of targets labelled Q,W,E,R,D, or F falling down the screen and a score displayed at the bottom left which is incremented by 100 for each successful keystroke.
+The game consists of targets labelled Q,W,E,R,D, or F falling down the screen and a score displayed at the bottom left which is incremented by 100 for each correct keystroke.
 Incorrect keystrokes or targets passing the bottom of the screen cause an 'X' to appear at the bottom left and when there are 5, the game ends.